Start playing guitar How to choose a guitar for beginners?

 8. Gene Krupa

-In the world of drumming Gene Krupa’s abilities are hold as golden standard.
+In the world of drumming, Gene Krupa’s abilities are held as the golden standard.
 Blessed with near-perfect timing and great inventiveness, Krupa built up his skills to near Olympian levels.

 Krupa’s style tended to blend rudiments faster and flashier than the majority of contemporaries.
 In fact, knowing the attention he received for his proficiency, Krupa never shied away from the limelight.